voltdatalab/science-monitor-site/methodology.md

 ### DATA COLLECTION

+Currently, we collect data from tweets and Facebook posts.

-New posts in social media are collected constantly.
-For now, we are limiting the display of information for only 30 day-periods at a time.
-Our database is updated regularly with new tweets and counts, in respect to Twitter's free API limits.
+On Twitter, our database is updated regularly with new tweets and counts, in respect to Twitter's free API limits.
+Our datasets are updated every 20 minutes, but we limit the display of information for 30 day-periods at a time.

-We are still working on modules to include other social media platforms.
+On Facebook, we restrict data collection to posts published by pages monitored by Science Pulse on Crowd Tangle over the last 24 hours.
+Moreover, following the terms of use from Crowd Tangle’s API, we do not share or display the datasets from posts.

 ## ABOUT THE ALGORITHM